sboult/waddles.website/docs/aws-architecture-v2.md

 `/waddles/waddles.website/hosted-zone-id` still exists in AWS but is no longer referenced or managed by these stacks.
 It can be deleted after confirming the site stack remains healthy with the CloudFormation import.

-`WaddlesIdentityStack` was last updated before this migration.
-Redeploy it once to remove the now-obsolete application hosted-zone parameter permissions from the DNS and site execution roles.